 Total harmonic distortion (THD) is how much an electrical wave deviates from its fundamental sinusoidal form.
 Non-linear loads such as electrical motors, transistors, and variable frequency drives can draw current that is not perfectly sinusoidal, creating disturbances and distorting the voltage waveforms.
 Unwanted distortion can cause excessive heating and core loss in motors and increased power usage.
 Distortions in the power supply are especially damaging for manufacturing or research facilities where calibration is critical to the equipment’s performance accuracy.
 It is paramount for these facilities to receive clean power for equipment efficiency.

 How a waveform becomes harmonically distorted by the harmonic disturbance of a non-linear load.

 The less distortion the better.
-If Max THD at the top of your dashboard is greater than 0.03, there may be an issue in at least one of several levels.
+If the THD is greater than 0.03, there may be an issue in at least one of several levels.
 If you find that your entire building is affected, this could indicate bad power quality from your provider.
 If found at the panel level, this can indicate a load imbalance, a bad transformer, or even faulty equipment.
 Sharp changes in demand or supply can cause distortion in harmonics, and can often be traced to electrical equipment such as variable frequency drives or other motor speed controllers.